pingdhinakaran/myterraform/2ec2-instance-data_block/Readme.md

-#Create a ec2 instance using variable.
+#Create a ec2 instance using variable and data block

 ## why veriable required in real scenario